 After the surgery, you may experience swollen gums, bruises, or discomfort which can be treated with everyday painkillers.
 However, follow-up visits to the dentist and proper dental care are necessary to avoid any infections.
 Follow your usual oral hygiene routine, including brushing and flossing, for the implant tooth as well.

-If you’re interested in learning more about what to expect with dental implant surgery, contact your local Fulshear dentist and set up a time to get a consultation.
+If you’re interested in learning more about what to expect with dental implant surgery, contact your local Fulshear Dental Office and set up a time to get a consultation.